 In terms of revisions, the situation differs for the two releases of the job vacancy rate, i.e. the flash and the final estimates.
 The flash estimates, which are released in Eurobase at T+50 days, may be revised at T+78 days, when the news release with the final estimates is published.
 Although the flash data did not cover all the Member States, revisions did not exceed 0.1 percentage points for the euro area and the EU.

 As regards final estimates published at T+78 days, revisions can be measured by comparing the first and second transmission of JVS for a given quarter.
-For the euro area and the EU, revisions in the job vacancy rate never exceeded 0.1 percentage points over the reference period of this report.
+Normally, the euro area and the EU, revisions in the job vacancy rate does exceed 0.1 percentage points.

 18.1.
 Source data